HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Line_Properties.md

 //widget.info.a will have old value as hello.
 {% endhighlight %}

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Defining the properties for a Line with info property. var lineBasicConf = {
+//Defining the properties for a Line with info property. var lineBasicConf = {
     id: "line1",
     skin: "gradlblskin",